Onika899/Onika899.Portfolio.github.io/README.md

 ## Reflection: Coding My CV Using Markdown (STAR Method)

 ### Situation
 I was required to create and present my CV using GitHub Flavoured Markdown for my digital portfolio.
 This meant moving away from traditional word-processing tools and approaching the CV as a structured document written in code.
 It was a new experience because I had to think like a developer, focusing on syntax, structure, and consistency rather than relying on visual formatting.
+This was important because it prepared me for industry practices where Markdown and GitHub are widely used for documentation and professional presentation.

 ### Task
 My task was to transform my CV into a professional, well-structured, and readable Markdown document that displayed correctly on GitHub.
 It needed to include all key sections such as contact details, profile, technical skills, education, project experience, and references, while maintaining a clean and consistent layout suitable for potential employers.
+Beyond the assessment, the CV also needed to be shareable online, giving me a professional link I could use for job applications.

 ### Action
 - Planned the CV structure by outlining sections in a logical order for clarity.